-The gallbladder is an elongated pear shaped sac of about 30-50 ml capacity.
-It stores and concentrates the bile and eliminates it in the duodenum by its muscular contraction.
-Radiopaque materials that are excreted in the bile are also concentrated in it.
-For that reason, they’re utilized to show radiographically (cholecystography) the cavity of gallbladder and its ability to concentrate and contract.
+The Gallbladder is an elongated pear-shaped sac, with about 30-50 ml of capacity.
+It does the work of storing and concentrating the bile and eliminating it in the duodenum by its muscular contraction.
+Certain Radiopaque materials that are excreted in the bile are also concentrated in it.
+To show radiographically (cholecystography) the cavity of gallbladder and its ability to concentrate and contract, they are utilized.

 The gallbladder is located in the fossa for gallbladder on the inferior outermost layer of the right lobe of the liver along the right border of the quadrate lobe.
 It stretches from the right extremity of porta hepatis to the inferior border of the liver.
 It’s normally connected to the liver substance by connective tissue and has venous communications with it.
 But it could possibly be suspended from the liver by a short mesentery, or partially buried in it.

 - Width: 3 cm (at its widest part).

 The gallbladder is split into the following 3 parts: fundus, body, and neck.

 - It’s the enlarged blind end of the organ.
 It projects from the inferior border of the liver and contacts the anterior abdominal wall in the tip of the right 9th costal cartilage, deep to the point where the right linea semilunaris meets the costal margin.

 - It’s connected anteriorly to the anterior abdominal wall and posteriorly to the transverse colon.

 - It’s constant via the body of the gallbladder together with the narrow neck.